 Usually, Honda is considered “just another car,” but this Japanese producer has released some fantastic and unique cars over the years — especially Honda JDM cars.
 This list features oddballs, fast machines, and even some which belong to the strange segment of Kei cars.
 Sure, there may be some madder, faster, or better JDM options out there, but we’re dedicating this article to some of the cool, iconic, and outstanding JDM cars that give this car culture its devoted following.

-Japanese Domestic Market engines (JDM engines) are engines that were exclusively built for the Japanese market and weren’t exported outside of their home country.
-While some managed to escape the Japanese islands as grey imports, many of these sensational vehicles never made it to the United States, or are only just starting to appear.
+Some of the best Japanese Domestic Market engines (JDM engines) were exclusively built for the Japanese market and were not exported outside of their home country.
+Though some vehicles sporting JDM powerplants managed to escape the Japanese islands as grey imports, many of these sensational vehicles never made it to the U.S. or are only just starting to appear.

 1991 Honda Beat

 Sure, this sounds like a winning recipe, but don’t forget that this Honda JDM car is quite tiny.
-Nevertheless, one cannot help but admire its vigor, heritage, courage, and character.
+Nevertheless, one cannot help but admire its vigor and character.
 Heck, the Ferrari 488 GTB has a similar basic layout.